salsify/goldiloader/README.md

 [codeclimate]: https://codeclimate.com/github/salsify/goldiloader
 [coveralls]: https://coveralls.io/r/salsify/goldiloader

-Wouldn't it be awesome if ActiveRecord didn't make you think about eager loading and it just did the "right" thing?
-Goldiloader can help.
+Wouldn't it be awesome if ActiveRecord didn't make you think about eager loading and it just did the "right" thing by default?
+With Goldiloader it can!

 Consider the following models: